How can I become a Sustainability Advocate?

 Why are there clear liners in the recycling bins?

-- The instructions to the cleaners are to EMPTY these bags into the recycling wheelie bins and reuse them as much as possible.
+Cleaners must empty the contents of the clear plastic bags into the recycling wheelie bins and reuse them as much as possible.

-As to the TYPE of liner – all these liners will eventually end up in Landfill so there are no composting or recycling opportunities currently available for them.
-Therefore, any (more expensive) so-called “biodegradable” or “degradable” bin liners have not been used.
+All bin liners will eventually end up in landfill as there are no composting or recycling opportunities currently available for them.
+Therefore, any “biodegradable” or “degradable” bin liners have not been used.